 The enclosure is secured with heavy-duty wire mesh that will keep predators out, and your hens completely safe.
 Some buyers recommend elevating the coop by placing it on a layer of bricks if racoons are a problem in your area, this is to prevent racoons from burrowing underneath the wooden frame to get in.
 The doors and entry points can be secured with a lock.

 Multiple Access Points

-One major plus side to purchasing the PawHut chicken coop is that it comes with multiple entry points.
+The best chicken coop kits are easy to assemble and have multiple entry points.
 This allows you easy access for your birds and makes it a breeze to maintain and clean.

 How do I clean the nesting boxes?